 As much as having fun and finding time to relax during this quarantine is important, we must also focus on staying active.
 Instead of allowing your child to succumb to mindless usage of their electronic device of choice, ensure that they are active in both body and mind.

-Okay, but how do keep your child active?
+Okay, but how do you keep your child active?

 Believe it or not, it is possible to combine fun and productive activities.
 Depending on the age range of your kids, certain things will interest them over others.
 We’ve included a list of activities that will keep their body and mind active below.
 Choose the ones that feel most appropriate for your kids!